sjaehn/BShapr/README.md

 ### Shape selector

 Select the shape to edit.
-You can choose between up to four user-defineable shapes.
+You can choose between up to four user-definable shapes.
 You can remove (-) shapes if not required or add (+) new shapes (max.
 4).

 **In the GUI**, the audio input signals are routed through the shapers in the order of their numbers to the audio